Wall Street Pummels 17 Education & Technology Group Inc. (YQ) After Recent Earnings Report

-17 Education & Technology Group Inc. (NASDAQ:YQ) went down by -0.68% from its latest closing price compared to the recent 1-year high of $23.93.
-The company’s stock price has collected -5.89% of loss in the last five trading sessions.
+17 Education & Technology Group Inc. (NASDAQ:YQ) went up by 3.97% from its latest closing price compared to the recent 1-year high of $23.93.
+The company’s stock price has collected -0.43% of loss in the last five trading sessions.
 Press Release reported on 09/23/21 that 17 Education & Technology Group Inc. Announces Second Quarter 2021 Unaudited Financial Results and Change to Board Composition

 Is It Worth Investing in 17 Education & Technology Group Inc. (NASDAQ :YQ) Right Now?